 - Click Add an extension.

 - For the Extension Type select your webhook type or Generic Webhook.

-- Enter a unique Extension Name.
+- Enter an Extension Name.

-- Enter your Endpoint URL.
+- Enter your endpoint's URL.

 - Click Save.